Asamarus/asp-notes/README.md

 This is a work in progress note-taking application.
 This will be an new version of [Notes](https://github.com/Asamarus/notes) that will use ASP.Net Core and .Net 8 for the back-end instead of Node.js

+### Building and running with Docker

+`docker compose up --build` \
+Application will be available at http://localhost:8080

 ## Back-end NuGet Packages

 - **Entity Framework Core**: For object-relational mapping, specifically `Microsoft.EntityFrameworkCore.Sqlite` and `Microsoft.EntityFrameworkCore.Design`.